velexi-research/LSMLIB/README.txt

   * This library is still under development and has not been thoroughly tested.
-If you find a bug or have a suggestion, please send me an email at ktchu AT princeton DOT edu, and I will make an attempt to incorporate the appropriate change into the next release of the library.
+If you find a bug or have a suggestion, please send me an email at ktchu AT serendipityresearch DOT org, and I will make an attempt to incorporate the appropriate change into the next release of the library.
     Thank you for your patience during the development process.

   * We are happy to have other researchers use the LSMLIB software in their work (either through collaborations or independently).
 We merely ask that